 Fitness Room: Get rid of the gym membership and turn your kid’s old bedroom into your own personal exercise room.
 Put in one or two pieces of fitness equipment along with some weights and a bench, and you’ll be set.
 You can even put a flat-screen TV on the wall for exercise videos or some workout distraction.

-Home Office: You’ve always dreamed of being able to work from home or write a novel, and now you have the opportunity to set up a space where you can do just those things.
-Put in a stylish desk with room not only for a monitor and keyboard, but also space where you can write and do other necessary work.
-Include a two-drawer file cabinet, a small printer table, a set of shelves and an ergonomic office chair, and you’re ready to get to work.
+Home Office: You’ve always dreamed of being able to work from home or write a novel, and now you have the opportunity to set up space where you can do just those things.
+Put in a stylish desk with room not only for a monitor and keyboard but also space where you can write and do other necessary work.
+Include a two-drawer file cabinet, a small printer table, a set of shelves, and an ergonomic office chair, and you’re ready to get to work.

 Hobby Studio: If you’re a scrapbooker, aspiring painter or all-around crafty person, you can easily convert the room into a creative studio where you can store and organize all of your tools of the trade.

-And just because you might have transformed your the bedroom into something else doesn’t mean your kids can’t still use it when they return home for overnight visits.
+And just because you might have transformed your bedroom into something else doesn’t mean your kids can’t still use it when they return home for overnight visits.
 A Murphy bed is the perfect solution: it can be conveniently stored away when it’s not in use.